Can I Cook It

 Choose Your Base

 Start with a large wooden board, slate, or even butcher paper spread across your table.
 The bigger, the better — grazing tables are meant to be abundant.
-If you don't have a massive board, cluster several smaller boards together for a similar effect.

 2